 • Supports HTTP client Feign

-The Spring cloud that comes with Spring Boot, includes vast libraries, which is one of the major reasons most developers prefer the Java-based Spring Boot.
-In addition, Spring Boot offers superior compatibility with Spring frameworks and provides excellent support for docker containerization, heightening performance, and useability.
+The Spring Cloud that comes with Spring Boot includes vast libraries, which is one of the primary reasons most developers prefer the Java-based Spring Boot.
+In addition, Spring Boot offers superior compatibility with Spring frameworks and provides excellent support for Docker containerization, heightening performance and usability.
 Some of the most compelling reasons for using Spring Boot include:

 • Provides the best means to configure Java beans